Best investment tips for beginners

 4. Know your risk appetite

 The answer to this question is the key to finding out what works for you.
 Because a high return, risk-free investment doesn’t exist, higher returns are accompanied by high risks.
-Your tolerance for risk may depend on three things:
+Your risk tolerance may depend on three things:

 - Whether keeping your money safe is important